 Steffen: At least twofold maybe even more sort of categories of thinking that there was of course a lot of people who were just going out saying now we're free and the world belongs to us and all of that.

 But I was more held back and then of course there was the third category people in fear and confusion.
 Like most of the officers and personnel that was there for a long time.
-They were just they didn’t understand what’s going on at all they were way more confused than I was.
-And I think at this point at least I didn’t meet many people who were very clear on what’s going to happen.
+They were just they did not understand what's going on at all they were way more confused than I was.
+And I think at this point at least I did not meet many people who were very clear on what's going to happen.
 I mean who could have told right so this was mostly confusion so does it mean we are also allowed to go to West Berlin.
 Or West Germany or there were these days when they were trying to still ask you.
 You would have to get a passport and you have to get stamped and that very quickly stopped because it was ridiculous.

 But within the NVA I think there was very quickly these three at least what I perceived.
 These three categories of people like me being like sort of very very held back.
-And trying to understand what’s going on and then there were these people who were trying to leave as soon as possible.
-And then those who just didn’t know what’s going on.
+And trying to understand what's going on and then there were these people who were trying to leave as soon as possible.
+And then those who just did not know what's going on.

 A First Visit to the West